-The DLT Pilot Regime Regulation will enter into force on 23 March 2023, but will apply only for a 6-year period on a temporary basis.
+The Pilot Regime Regulation will enter into force on 23 March 2023, but will apply only for a 6-year period on a temporary basis.

 By 24 March 2026 ESMA must present a report to the European Commission on the application of the regime throughout the European Union.
-On the basis of this report, the European Commission may propose to terminate the regime, extend it for an additional period of up to three years (or to additional financial instruments), amened it or made it permanent.
+On the basis of this report, the European Commission may propose to terminate the regime, extend it for an additional period of up to three years (or to additional financial instruments, amened it or made it permanent.

-Will the DLT Pilot Regime Regulation Promote or Limit the Growth of DLT Market Infrastructures in the EU?
+Will the Pilot Regime Regulation Promote or Limit the Growth of DLT Market Infrastructures in the EU?

-The DLT Pilot Regime Regulation introduces a comprehensive framework for all operators wishing to establish and operate trading platforms based on DLT / blockchain in the EU.
+The Pilot Regime Regulation introduces a clear and comprehensive framework for all operators wishing to establish and operate trading platforms based on DLT in the EU.

-However, the Regulation probably lacks ambition and can hardly be seen as a change of the approach followed by EU institutions on the regulation of market infrastructures.
+However, the Regulation certainly lacks ambition and can hardly be seen as a change of the approach followed by EU institutions on the regulation of market infrastructures.

-The outcome of the DLT Pilot Regime Regulation is to apply to DLT market infrastructures essentially the same rules to which traditional market infrastructures are subject.
-This approach appears to be inconsistent with the idea that DLT market infrastructures are meant to innovate the technology and processes underlying traditional markets.
+The outcome of the Pilot Regime Regulation is to apply to DLT market infrastructures essentially the same rules to which traditional market infrastructures are subject.
+This approach clearly conflicts though with the fact that DLT market infrastructures are meant to innovate the technology and processes underlying the traditional ones.

-It is also difficult to find a clear rationale in the limitations imposed on the DLT Financial Instruments that can be traded on DLT market infrastructures.
-For instance, units of alternative investment funds ("AIFs") are excluded from the scope of the new rules, while units of UCITS funds are included - although UCITS funds are already liquid due to the redemption rights of the investors.
+The limitations imposed on the DLT Financial Instruments that can be traded on DLT market infrastructures have no clear rationale.
+For instance, units of alternative investment funds ("AIFs") are excluded from the scope of the new rules, while units of UCITS funds are included.
+This distinction does not make much sense, considering that UCITS funds are already liquid due to the redemption rights of the investors.

-The DLT Pilot Regime Regulation follows a one-size-fits-all approach which does not take into account the material differences among various DLT trading platforms - e.g. peer-to-peer / DeFi platforms, matching orders systems, liquidity pools, etc. This will likely limit the innovation in the trading mechanisms and systems that can be implemented through the DLT technology.
+The Pilot Regime Regulation follows a one-size-fits-all approach which does not take into account the differences among different types of DLT trading platform - e.g. peer-to-peer / DeFi platforms, matching orders systems, liquidity pools, etc. This will likely limit the innovation in the trading mechanisms and systems that can be implemented through the DLT technology.